 - Place a potted classic phalaenopsis orchid inside the pumpkin

 - Loosely place natural-looking elements (like pinecones and silk leaves) around the orchid.
 (Just make sure you don’t cover it completely so you’ll still be able to water it.)

-If you’re looking for an orchid centerpiece that’s a little lighter and takes up a little less space, try using a lantern!
+If you’re looking for an orchid Thanksgiving centerpiece idea that’s a little lighter and takes up a little less space, try using a lantern!

 You can find these at most home decor stores and use them just like you would an orchid terrarium.

 Start with a lantern that’s large enough to place a mini phalaenopsis orchid inside.
 Keep in mind that mini orchids can measure up to 10 inches high with the pot, so your lantern should be at least a foot tall, preferably taller.